dennismstfc/Incremental-PDF-Page-Remover/README.md

 2. **Set Threshold**: Adjust the similarity threshold with the slider (default is 90%).
 3. **Process & Download**: Click the button to remove redundant pages and download the optimized PDF.

-Here’s the updated `Usage` section with the instructions for creating a virtual environment and installing the requirements:

 ## Usage

 1. **Clone the repository and navigate into the project**: